 M-DISC « The First Permanent File Backup Disc That Lasts Forever.
 Now the M-DISC™ comes in a 25GB Blu-ray!

 With all of the longevity benefits of our original DVD, the Blu-ray gives you over five times the storage capacity on one disc.
 As technology rapidly advances, we’re living longer, doing more, creating more memories and recording more data.
+Every scrapbooker, business owner, photographer, every person fears losing the legacy they have spent their lifetime creating.
 Previous IOCCC Winners.
 Attack against Microsoft scheme puts hundreds of crypto apps at risk.
 Researchers have devised an attack against a Microsoft-developed authentication scheme that makes it trivial to break the encryption used by hundreds of anonymity and security services, including the iPredator virtual private network offered to users of The Pirate Bay.